shadow81627/daim/content/blog/build-a-static-site-blog.md

 Make sure your blogging platform has the flexibility to style content your way.
 If it doesn't, you'll have trouble making content look the way you like.
 [Nuxt Content Module](https://content.nuxtjs.org/) allows the use of Vue components inside of markdown files.
 This is a super powerful feature for injecting rich content like maps and other fancy visuals.

-Ensure your blog has an image manager so you can upload hero images to use as the og:image.
-I use [Cloudinary](https://cloudinary.com/) to dynamically resize and optimize images so they load super fast.
+Ensure your blog has an image manager, so you can upload hero images to use as the og:image.
+I use [Cloudinary](https://cloudinary.com/) to dynamically resize and optimize images, so they load superfast.
 Serving optimized images in formats like webp makes web pages load a lot faster.
 A good hero image is critical for making blog posts look interesting when shared on social media.

-Any good content manager should let you use markdown.
-This is important because you need to be able to insert links and other rich content styling like bold and italic text without having to use a wysiwyg editor.
-I use [Netlify CMS](https://www.netlifycms.org/) to edit my blog posts since it's free, open source, and self hosted.
+Any good content manager should let you use Markdown.
+This is important because you need to be able to insert links and other rich content styling like bold and italic text without having to use a WYSIWYG editor.
+I use [Netlify CMS](https://www.netlifycms.org/) to edit my blog posts since it's free, open source, and self-hosted.

 While not necessary, some great bonus features of a great static site blog are free hosting, open source, and performance.
 I host my personal site on [Vercel](https://vercel.com/) since the free tier is super generous compared to [Netlify](https://www.netlify.com/).
-I am able to run all the builds I need for rapid prototyping, unlimited bandwidth, the builds are fast with caching, and the CDN is super fast serving content in under 50ms.
+I am able to run all the builds I need for rapid prototyping, unlimited bandwidth, the builds are fast with caching, and the CDN is superfast serving content in under 50ms.

 ## Getting Started